awsdocs/aws-transfer-user-guide/doc_source/create-b2b-server.md

 1. After you have confirmed all of your settings, choose **Create connector** to create the connector\.

 The **Connectors** page appears, with the ID of your new connector added to the list\.
+To view the details for your connectors, see [View connector details](connectors-view-info.md)\.

 ## Create AS2 agreements<a name="as2-agreements"></a>